hfr1tz3/hopf_bundle/README.md

 ## Exploratory Data Analysis

-All data points have the features: id, Name, Latitude, Longitude, Country, and POI.
+All data points have the features: id, name, latitude, longitude, country, and point of interest (POI).
 However a data point can also have features: address, city, state, zip, url, phone, and categories.
 A lot of data points are sparse and missing these additional features, instead they contain a NaN entry.
-The data supplied by [Kaggle](https://www.kaggle.com/competitions/foursquare-location-matching) also contained a pairs dataset where each entry is data points from our train set and the additional feature ‘match’ which is boolean and specifies whether two points are a match.
+The data supplied by [Kaggle](https://www.kaggle.com/competitions/foursquare-location-matching) also contained a pairs dataset where each entry is data points from our train set and the additional feature ‘match’ which is boolean and specifies whether two points are a match, ie. they describe the same POI.

 Initally, we assumed location would be an important category.
 We were only given latitude and longitude coordinates so we used these to compute a simple Euclidean distance between two points.
 We added this to our pairs data set as the 'distance' feature.
 We found that there are many data points which are within short distances from one another that are not matches.
-A couple of hundred data points were also given to us as matches, while being nowhere near each other in terms of location.
+Conversely, a couple of hundred pairs were also given to us as matches, while being nowhere near each other in terms of location.

-We first began to train models on features guarenteed to be in each datapoint as well as the feature 'categories' as it was the optional feature with the highest proportion of non-missing entries.
+We first began to train models on the features: categorgies, name, and distance.
+Both 'name' and 'distance' are features which are guaranteed with every observation.
+The feature 'categories' is an optional feature with the lowest proportion of missing data.

 ## Process